OsamaM0/FullyRag/backend/README.md

    ```

 4. **Set up PostgreSQL database**
-   - Create a database named `polyrag`
+   - Create a database named `fullyrag`
    - Update `DATABASE_URL` in `.env` with your connection string

 5. **Run the service**